stephencweiss/stephencharlesweiss.com/content/blog/2019-06-07/typescript-third-party-extensions.md

 export default React.memo(IntlDate, propsAreEqual)
 ```

 The lesson for me was the interface.
-Since `<FormattedDate>` didn’t have an `options` prop, but was an extension of an extension of an extension - ultimately, the way I would use it is by passing in those props from the `DateTimeFormatOptions` directly.
+Since `<FormattedDate>` didn't have an `options` prop, but was an extension of an extension of an extension - ultimately, the way I would use it is by passing in those props from the `DateTimeFormatOptions` directly.

 Using them became a matter of importing and simply passing in the date.